• Recipes

 Notes

-• A) First of all, remember that if you use dried beans you must soak them in water for at least 12 hours before using them.
+• A) If you’re using dried beans, remember to soak them in plenty of water for at least 12 hours before cooking.

-• B) Wash and peel all the vegetables thoroughly.
-Then cut them into as even pieces as possible.
-If the vegetable pieces are about the same size, they will cook more evenly.
+• B) Wash and peel all the vegetables thoroughly, then cut them into evenly sized pieces so they cook evenly.

 Nutrition